glr-oh-016/p25_radio_monitor/help.md

   disconnect     Leave currently connected voice channel

   ping           Get latency of the bot.
+To run multiple,
+                 append an integer with that value.

   channel        Sets radio channel.
 Zones will be
                  automatically selected.
 Append the